arc53/DocsGPT/HACKTOBERFEST.md

 Check out our [Contributing Guidelines](https://github.com/arc53/DocsGPT/blob/main/CONTRIBUTING.md)

-Once you have created your PR and our maintainers have merged it, please fill in this [form](https://airtable.com/appfkqFVjB0RpYCJh/shrXXM98xgRsbjO7s).

 Feel free to join our Discord server.
 We're here to help newcomers, so don't hesitate to jump in!
 [Join us here](https://discord.gg/n5BX8dh8rU).

 Thank you very much for considering contributing to DocsGPT during Hacktoberfest! 🙏 Your contributions (not just simple typo) could earn you a stylish new t-shirt as a token of our appreciation. 🎁 Join us, and let's code together! 🚀